secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Setting Up/Virtual Private Server/VPS Hardening.md

-- Another necessary step in our configuration and setup of our VPS is the hardening of the system and access.
-We should limit our access to the VPS to SSH and disable all other services on the VPS.
-Finally, we will reduce the attack vectors to a minimum and provide only one possible access to our VPS, which we will secure in the best possible way.
-We should keep in mind that, if possible, we should not store any sensitive data on the VPS, or at least only for a short period when we perform an internal penetration test.
-In doing so, we should follow the principle that someone could gain access to the system sooner or later.
-- However, since in this case, the VPS is only used as a source for our organization and tools and we can access these resources via SSH, we should secure and harden the SSH server accordingly so that no one else (or at least no one other than the team members) can access it.
-There are many ways to harden it, and this includes the following precautions, but not limited to:
+### Debrief
+- Hardening the VPS system and access by limiting it to SSH and disabling all other services to minimize attack vectors.
+- Avoid storing sensitive data on the VPS, especially for internal penetration tests.
+- Secure the SSH server by implementing the following precautions:
-	- Install Fail2ban
+    - Install Fail2ban.
-	- Working only with SSH keys
+    - Use SSH keys instead of passwords.
-	- Reduce Idle timeout interval
+    - Reduce the idle timeout interval.
-	- Disable passwords
+    - Disable password logins.
-	- Disable x11 forwarding
+    - Disable X11 forwarding.
-	- Use a different port
+    - Use a non-standard SSH port.
-	- Limit users' SSH access
+    - Limit SSH user access.
-	- Disable root logins
+    - Disable root logins.
-	- Use SSH proto 2
+    - Use SSH protocol 2.
-	- Enable 2FA Authentication for SSH
+    - Enable 2FA authentication for SSH.
-- `It is highly recommended to try these settings and precautions first in a local VM we have created before making these settings on a VPS.`
+- It’s recommended to test these settings in a local VM before applying them to the VPS.
-- One of the first steps in hardening our system is updating and bringing the system `up-to-date`.
-We can do this with the following commands:
+- Ensure the VPS system is fully updated before applying hardening configurations.

-- #### Update the System
+### Update the Systems
 ```shell-session
 [cry0l1t3@VPS ~]$ sudo apt update -y && sudo apt full-upgrade -y && sudo apt autoremove -y && sudo apt autoclean -y
 ```

 ### SSH Hardening
 - SSH is always installed on the VPS, giving us guaranteed access to the server in advance.
 Now we can change some of the settings in the configuration file `/etc/ssh/sshd_config` to enforce these security measures for our SSH server.
-In this file, we will comment out, change or add some lines.
+- In this file, we will comment out, change or add some lines.
 The entire list of possible settings that can be made for the SSH daemon can be found on the [man page](https://man.openbsd.org/sshd_config).
 - #### Install Fail2Ban
 ```shell-session
 [cry0l1t3@VPS ~]$ sudo apt install fail2ban -y